ylinbel/equipment/README.en.md

 #### Software Architecture
 This project uses the springboot framework which provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 It uses Maven as the software project management tool.
+It is a domain driven design project.

 Reference: